iappyx/iappyxOS/FAQ.md

 ### Why not build an app store around this?
 Because that would require servers, moderation, accounts, legal compliance, payment processing, and a full-time job maintaining it. iappyxOS is a tool, not a platform.
 You make apps for yourself and share them however you want — WiFi Direct, email, USB, or just send the APK file.
 No middleman.

+Instead, there's the [Showcase](https://github.com/iappyx/iappyxOS-showcase) — a curated collection of community apps on GitHub.
+No accounts, no moderation overhead.
+Anyone can submit an app via pull request, and everyone can browse and build them directly in the app.
+Open source all the way down.